Find a Qualified Attorney Near You

 Wisconsin Assembly Bill 40 bars students without proper documentation and DACA recipients from paying in-state tuition rates.
 The bill became law on June 18, 2011.
 It revoked previous legislation that allowed students to pay in-state tuition.
 But, Wisconsin may consider refugees as residents, allowing them to pay in-state tuition.
 If the refugees meet the following requirements, they can use this benefit in vocational, technical, and adult education schools in the state:

-- The refugee has continuously lived in Wisconsin since then or showed an intent to establish permanent residency in the state
+- The refugee has continuously lived in Wisconsin since then or has shown an intent to establish permanent residency in the state.

 Voting ID Rules

 The state follows a strict photo ID requirement to vote.
 The state lists in detail the acceptable forms of identification for voting.
-Included among them are:
+Included are:

 - DOT-issued driver’s license